 ● Bedtime 2200K

 Just a fantastic improvement, it’s now 11PM (on a Friday night, this blog is just too much fun!), and after writing for four hours straight my eyes are relaxed and I feel much better compared to the equivalent situation last evening.
 I’ve got the impression I will sleep just fine tonight.
-For completeness, I’ve also just tried to revert back the High Sierra “dark mode”, but it doesn’t stand the comparison, it’s just less effective.
 Thanks f.lux :) Actually, I may consider sending over a donation, just like I recently did with Wikipedia.

 I’m a former swimmer, and as such shaving legs is not taboo to me, since I was doing it pretty consistently at the time, especially before competitions (there was a real advantage by doing that, both before and after the full-leg racing swimsuits were introduced).
 The first time I shaved my legs I was 14, and just for some old memories, I did it with the rest of the team directly in the lockers room of the swimming pool where we had gone for an important competition, using a razor (one each, of course) and a mix of water and soap as pre-shave product: those were the days!

-I then upgraded to shaving foam while still using the razor, then my girlfriend of the time wanted to have fun practicing using wax on my legs, then I started using the wax myself but that didn’t last very long at all (it f-hurts on the calves), and finally I switched to an electric razor.
+I then upgraded to shaving foam while still using the razor, then my girlfriend of the time wanted to have fun practicing using wax on my legs, then I started using the wax myself but that didn’t last very long at all (it fucking hurts on the calves, excuse my French), and finally I switched to an electric razor.
 For many years I was just removing the razor guide altogether and shaving at the min possible length (0.4 mm), but eventually I didn’t like it anymore that short, and so I switched to 4-5mm instead.

 Now I do it twice a year maybe (I’ve not been paying attention to the exact frequency) and I just look better like that (despite what a bunch of clueless men keep saying, girls don’t like bears).
 Fact is, back in the day it was a different society, not a problem going to the beach with boardshorts and fully shaved legs, actually it may have been cool since only athletes were taking that measure at the time.
 But in these days of ever more feminised society and sexual uncertainty, I’d rather keep a “straighter” image, also to keep male attention at bay (another future post in the pipeline).
 And by the way, here you can see the effect of social conditioning in action.

-I don’t have much hair on the chest, but it can grow very long and a couple of girls suggested to get rid of that since it looks ugly AF, and considering that I eventually started listening to relevant feedback, now I just pass the electric razon every few months at 0.4 mm, but only when things get out of control, since along the way it actually gives a more masculine edge.
+I don’t have much hair on the chest, but it can grow very long and a couple of girls suggested to get rid of that since it looks ugly AF.
+Considering that I eventually started listening to relevant feedback, now I just pass the electric razon every now and then at 0.4 mm, but only when things get out of control, since along the way it actually gives a more masculine edge.

 Arms and armpits

-I’d recommend you keep the hair very short on the shaft itself (just careful not to cut yourself), and say 5-7 mm on the base: it will look much neater, and you won’t have girls taking a little break to remove hair off their mouth.
-Oops…did I just say that?!
+I recommend you keep the hair very short on the shaft itself (just careful not to cut yourself), and say 5-7 mm on the base: it will look much neater, and you won’t have girls taking a little break to remove hair off their mouth.
+Whoops… did I just say that?!

 A lot of guys get fixated with height, and it seems that if you are below 6” (183 cm) you don’t even classify as a human being these days.
 And to that I say: RUBBISH!